githubnext/copilot-workspace-user-manual/README.md

 # Copilot Workspace User Manual

-Welcome!
-This is the user manual for Copilot Workspace, an experiment by GitHub Next.
-Copilot Workspace is a Copilot-native development environment that allows you to collaborate with Copilot to solve coding tasks at the level of an entire repository.
-You can learn more about what Copilot Workspace is at the [project page](https://githubnext.com/projects/copilot-workspace/).
+Welcome! 👋 This is the user manual for Copilot Workspace, an experiment by [GitHub Next](https://githubnext.com).
+Copilot Workspace is a Copilot-native development environment that allows you to collaborate with Copilot to solve coding tasks at the level of an entire repository (e.g. addresing issues, iteesting on PRs, bootstrapping new projects).
+You can learn more about what Copilot Workspace is from its [project page](https://githubnext.com/projects/copilot-workspace/).

 This manual will help you understand how to use Copilot Workspace most effectively, and will share tips and tricks that we've learned while using Copilot Workspace to build Copilot Workspace.